scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 Weakly supervised estimators are compatible with scikit-learn routines for model selection (grid-search, cross-validation etc).
-See the scoring section for more details on what scoring is used in the case of Weakly Supervised Metric Learning.
+See the scoring section for more details on the scoring used in the case of Weakly Supervised Metric Learning.

 .. topic:: Example